-After England’s most recent international was marred by yet more racist chanting, Print Screen Editor Jonathan Chern reflects on the cause and the complacent combat of football, sport and society’s entrenched issue.
+After England’s most recent international was marred by yet more racist chanting, Print Screen Editor Jonathan Chern reflects on the situation of racism in football.

 There were a number of revelations last week when England played Bulgaria in the latter’s capital for a Euro qualifying match.
 After the game had to be paused in the first half and a group of people who modelled themselves as neo-Nazis were kicked out, racist chanting continued well into the second half.
 That the match wasn’t abandoned for the wellbeing of England’s black players suggested that UEFA’s system for dealing with racism lacked courage in implementation.

 Both during and after the game, ITV’s commentary and punditry team seemed under-equipped to articulately and intelligently talk about the racism on the night.
 The only insightful opinions came from former Arsenal striker Ian Wright; predictable, since he was the only person of colour whose views were represented on the program.

 “THAT THE MATCH WASN’T ABANDONED FOR THE WELLBEING OF ENGLAND’S PLAYERS SHOWED THAT UEFA’S SYSTEM FOR DEALING WITH RACISM LACKED COURAGE IN IMPLEMENTATION”